Welcome to Moreton Tennis Club

 subscriptions.
 If you have not yet renewed, please do so now.
 Any queries,

 then please contact a Committee member.

-This will start on Thursday 2nd October in the usual format, that is, the organiser will contact eight players who will play three sets over two hours from 7:00 to 9:00pm.
+This will start on Thursday 2nd October in the usual format, that is, the organiser will contact eight players who will play three sets over two hours from 7:00 to 9:00pm, (6:30 to 8:30pm on Fridays).
 The cost is £2.50 per person to cover the cost of the floodlights.

 Winter sessions take place every Monday, Thursday & Friday evening.
 The organisers are Terry Parkes, Monday, Catherine Arkell, Thursday, and Sue Bull, Friday.

 Exciting News - Your Chance to Buy a Moreton in Marsh Tennis Club Logo Sweatshirt

 Click this link for an order form for the above (with embroidered Moreton in Marsh Tennis Club logo).

 Social tennis on Mondays and Thursdays during the Winter,

 and Monday Tuesdays and Thursday Spring and Summer.